-<abstracttext>The creative processes involved in undertaking computing projects in an educational setting have a significant potential to deliver transformative learning experiences.
-Pedagogies and frameworks to support design approaches in education are valuable to teachers to guide and maximise the experience of their learners.
-This chapter describes and explores some of the strategies that can be used to support the delivery of design and project based approaches.
+The creative processes involved in undertaking computing projects in an educational setting have a significant potential to deliver transformative learning experiences.
+Pedagogies and frameworks to support design approaches in education are valuable for teachers to guide and maximise the experience of their learners.
+This chapter describes and explores some of the strategies that can be used to support the delivery of design- and project-based approaches.
 It covers the value of creative communities in the design process, key teaching techniques aligned with design-based approaches, the benefits and processes of project-based learning (PBL), and tactics for overcoming limitations in delivering PBL in the classroom.

-<H1>Introduction
+Introduction

-<TX1>The creative processes involved in undertaking computing projects in an educational setting have a significant potential to deliver transformative learning experiences.
-Pedagogies and frameworks to support design approaches in education are valuable to teachers to guide and maximise the experience of their learners.
-This chapter describes and explores some of the strategies that can be used to support the delivery of design and project based approaches.
+The creative processes involved in undertaking computing projects in an educational setting have a significant potential to deliver transformative learning experiences.
+Pedagogies and frameworks to support design approaches in education are valuable for teachers to guide and maximise the experience of their learners.
+This chapter describes and explores some of the strategies that can be used to support the delivery of design- and project-based approaches.
 To start, I focus on the value of creative communities in the design process.
 I then outline three teaching techniques aligned with design-based approaches to computing projects.
 The second half of the chapter takes a broad look at some of the benefits and processes of project-based learning (PBL) and ends with some tactics for overcoming limitations in delivering PBL in the classroom.

-<H1>The Power of Communities
+The power of communities

-<TX1>A project based approach to learning coding and computing can be supported outside the boundaries of formal learning.
-For example, enthusiastic older family members may take young people to Maker Fairs or engage in other community coding activities.
+A project-based approach to learning coding and computing can be supported outside the boundaries of formal learning.
+For example, enthusiastic older family members may take young people to Maker Faire or engage in other community coding activities.
 Family members may buy creative computing kits or access resources such as YouTube videos or online forums for specialist interests like robotics, games or other forms of digital making.
 However, access to this kind of computer enthusiast community is not available to all young people.
-The following initiatives aim to address this by providing entry points to community-orientated coding activities.
+The following initiatives aim to address this by providing entry points to community-oriented coding activities.

-<TX2>Code Clubs are out-of-hours school clubs run by teachers or volunteers.
-Running a code club is a good way to build a lunch-time or after school community of coding enthusiasts.
-Code club was originally an independent organisation but is now part of Raspberry Pi Foundation.
+Code Clubs are out-of-hours school clubs run by teachers or volunteers.
+Running a code club is a good way to build a lunchtime or after school community of coding enthusiasts.
+Code Club was originally an independent organisation but is now part of the Raspberry Pi Foundation.
 A large number of high quality, colourful and attractive resources are supplied free of charge on their website.
 The resources provided can be printed out and serve as step-by-step tutorials.
 Resources also contain challenges that encourage further experimentation by learners.

-<TX2>Coder Dojos are monthly events run by volunteers at weekends.
+Coder Dojos are monthly events run by volunteers at weekends.
 They often focus on creative, engaging computing.
-I have volunteered at some events and been impressed at the dedication and inventiveness of the other volunteers.
+I have volunteered at some events and been impressed by the dedication and inventiveness of the other volunteers.
 There is an inspiring diversity of activities at events.
-At a typical Coder Dojo some learners will use existing resources to support multimedia coding in Scratch, others will try out new and experimental work, perhaps hacking Minecraft, creating games with code engines or trying new physical computing projects.
-Often volunteers bring their own children who act as guinea pigs and test activities before the volunteer brings it to a Coder Dojo.
-To find out more visit the Coder Dojo website.
+At a typical Coder Dojo, some learners will use existing resources to support multimedia coding in Scratch, while others will try out new and experimental work, perhaps hacking Minecraft, creating games with code engines or trying new physical computing projects.
+Often volunteers bring their own children, who act as guinea pigs and test activities before the volunteer brings them to a Coder Dojo.
+To find out more, visit the Coder Dojo website.